Renata and Tim Louwers co-founded Months To Years in 2017. Digital bi-coastal nomads, home is both San Francisco and Virginia’s Shenandoah Valley.

 Renata serves as the editor of Months To Years.
 Her work was included in the anthology My Shadow is My Skin: Voices from the Iranian Diaspora (University of Texas Press, 2020).
 Her essays have been published in the Philadelphia Inquirer, STATnews.com, and the Stanford Scope medical blog.
 She is a bladder cancer patient advocate and speaker.
 She received a Bachelor of Science in Journalism from Boston University and a Master of Public Administration from Louisiana State University.
 She is also a CPA (inactive) and is certified as an internal auditor and fraud examiner.

-After a career in the public sector spanning several major cities in the San Francisco Bay Area, she has refocused her attention on her love of writing.
+After a career in the public sector spanning several major cities in the San Francisco Bay Area, she refocused her attention on her love of writing.
 In 2021, she earned a Creative Writing Certificate from UCLA Extension.
-She serves as a founding nonfiction editor of Southland Alibi, the forthcoming literary journal of UCLA Extension’s Writers’ Program.
-She is also currently enrolled in Columbia University’s Narrative Medicine certificate program.
+She serves as a founding nonfiction editor of Southland Alibi, the literary journal of UCLA Extension’s Writers’ Program.
+She earned a certificate of professional achievement from Columbia University’s Narrative Medicine in 2023.

-She has attended yoga classes in languages she doesn’t speak, is a dual Italian citizen, loves creating food with fresh grown herbs, and relishes swimming at Hawaiian beaches.
+She has attended yoga classes in languages she doesn’t speak, is a dual Italian citizen, loves creating meals with fresh grown herbs, relishes swimming at Hawaiian beaches, and will be glad to tell anyone how great San Francisco is.

 TIM LOUWERS